• GUIDED GROUNDS TOURS: • Coqualeetza (Chilliwack) • St Mary's Residential School (Mission)

 Stó:lō territory is a cultural treasure within the Fraser Valley and into the Canyon, surrounded by majestic mountains and centred around the Fraser River.
 Discover the stories and Hal’qeméylem place names.
 You can view cultural artifacts, hear our oral history that supports our Stó:lō traditions, visit our newly renovated interpretive centre and learn about our history and region, visit our longhouse, walk through the Coqualeetza grounds and explore our educational kiosks, shop and enjoy traditional artwork, and meet the people.

-Discover the culture, traditions, history with one of our cultural education guides, learn about art, plants, collections and language of the Stó:lō people.
+Discover the culture, traditions, history.
+Learn about art, plants, collections and language of the Stó:lō people.
 Step into the Coqualeetza Longhouse and be welcomed with traditional drumming and song.
 Explore the Stó:lō Resource Centre and learn about the authentic Coast Salish basket and archaeological collections including Man Turned to Stone: T'xwelátse.